top of page

 • Carefully remove grout tape.

-Knock down any sharp edges or raised texture as needed.
+Knock down any sharp edges or raised texture as needed with a steel trowel or putty knife.

 Step 6: Staining the Wood Planks